Rameesha-Amir/Object-detection-tracking/README.md

-Real-Time Object Detection and Tracking
+ # Object Detection and Tracking

 A real-time object detection and tracking system using Python, OpenCV, YOLOv8, and Deep SORT.
 Detects objects from a webcam or video and assigns each one a unique tracking ID.